AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

 Freeze Point
 --------------

-* Ada doesn't explicitly identify the end of the list of members
+* Ada doesn't explicitly identify the end of members declaration
 * This end is the implicit **freeze point** occurring whenever:

    - A **variable** of the type is **declared**